mhibatallah/RNNWavefunctions/README.md

 # Recurrent Neural Network Wavefunctions

 RNN Wavefunctions are efficient quantum many-body wavefunction ansätzes based on Recurrent Neural Networks.
-These wavefunction can be used to find the ground state of a quantum many-body Hamiltonian using Variational Monte Carlo (VMC).
-In our recent paper (**arxiv link to be posted soon**), we show that this novel architecture can provide accurate estimations of ground state energies, correlation functions as well as entanglement entropies.
+These wavefunction can be used to find the ground state of a quantum many-body Hamiltonian using Variational Monte Carlo (VMC). <a href="https://arxiv.org/abs/2002.02973" target="_blank">In our paper</a>, we show that this novel architecture can provide accurate estimations of ground state energies, correlation functions as well as entanglement entropies.

 Our implementation is based on TensorFlow 1 and we plan to support TensorFlow 2 and PyTorch in the future.